j256/ormlite-jdbc/src/test/java/com/j256/ormlite/examples/foreignCollection/READ_ME.txt

 Foreign collections are collections of objects in other tables that match the current object.
 For example, if you have Account and Order objects in your database, the Order objects may have an associated Account so would have an foreign Account field.
-With foreign objects, the Account can have a Collection or orders that match the account.
+With foreign objects, the Account can have a Collection of orders that match the account.
 See the documentation for more information:

 	http://ormlite.com/docs/foreign-collection